sinha-abhi/Binov-Generator/README.md

 # Binov-Generator
- Generates random word followed by binov
+ This application generates a random word followed by binov using both Python and the random-word-api.